Skip to main content

 Using Omics Techniques for Hydrocarbon Prospecting

-In the framework of “Future and Emerging Technologies” of Horizon 2020, PROSPECTOMICS proposes a completely new approach that has the potential to reduce the environmental impact and financial burden of hydrocarbon exploration by providing cleaner and cheaper prospecting alternatives.
-The project main objective is to develop a biomolecular tool for rapid and minimally invasive screening of marine sediments for even minor hydrocarbon seepage from underlying reservoirs, and thereby guide hydrocarbon exploration with unprecedented sensitivity and precision.
-By combining high-throughput “multi-omics” data with the biogeochemical context of the surrounding sediments in which microorganisms live and feed, PROSPECTOMICS aims to detect inconspicuous sites with underlying oil and gas resources but without any visible surface manifestation.
+As part of the “Future and Emerging Technologies (FET)” program of Horizon 2020, PROSPECTOMICS proposes a completely new approach to hydrocarbon exploration that has the potential to reduce its environmental impact and financial burden by providing cleaner and cheaper alternatives.
+The project’s main objective is to develop a biomolecular tool for rapid, minimally invasive screening of marine sediments for minor hydrocarbon seepage from underlying reservoirs, and thereby guide hydrocarbon exploration with unprecedented sensitivity and precision.
+By combining high-throughput “multi-omics” data with the biogeochemical context of the surrounding sediments in which microorganisms live and feed, PROSPECTOMICS aims to detect inconspicuous sites with underlying oil and gas resources but without visible surface manifestation.

-PROSPECTOMICS will constrain biogeochemical reactions related to hydrocarbon seeps in the shallow subsurface, identify microbial fingerprints diagnostic of metabolic activities in the sediment and streamline their analysis via machine learning to deliver predictive models for prospecting.
+PROSPECTOMICS outcomes help determine biogeochemical reactions related to hydrocarbon seepage in the shallow subsurface, identify microbial fingerprints diagnostic of metabolic activities in the sediment and streamline their analysis via machine learning to deliver predictive models for prospecting.
 This can significantly reduce the amount of work, time and costs per sample and allow for screening large numbers of samples.
-By relying on gravity coring of the seabed and the use of biological instead of geological tools, PROSPECTOMICS’ approach will minimize environmental disturbances and financial costs related to hydrocarbon prospecting in European waters.
-The key objectives of PROSPECTOMICS will be reached through several consecutive tasks, namely:
+By relying on gravity coring of the seabed and the use of biological instead of geological tools, PROSPECTOMICS’ approach minimizes environmental disturbances and financial costs related to hydrocarbon prospecting in European waters.
+The key objectives of PROSPECTOMICS are reached through several consecutive tasks, namely:

-(I) to develop an optimized protocol for DNA, RNA and protein extraction from replicate sediment samples
+(I) Develop an optimized protocol for DNA, RNA and protein extraction from replicate sediment samples

-(II) to streamline the analyses of large biogeochemical “multi-omics” datasets via machine learning
+(II) Streamline analyses of large biogeochemical “multi-omics” datasets via machine learning

-(III) to identify “fingerprints” of hydrocarbon-related microbial taxa and hydrocarbon-fueled metabolisms that could lead to rapid, user-friendly omics-based detection methods for hydrocarbon seepage.
+(III) Identify “fingerprints” of hydrocarbon-related microbial taxa and hydrocarbon-fueled metabolisms that could lead to rapid omics-based detection methods for hydrocarbon seepage.

-The resulting “multi-omics big data” will be sorted via machine learning to detect selective parameters for rapid identification of hydrocarbon seepage.
-PROSPECTOMICS will be thereby able to identify hitherto unknown key features that can serve as robust indicators of underlying hydrocarbon reservoirs, such as biogeochemical and metabolic processes, molecular subsystems or taxa.
-Combining multi-omics with already existing sedimentary data will provide a holistic understanding of seabed processes related to naturally-occurring petroleum seepage in marine sediments and its effects on benthic microbial ecosystems.
+Statistical integration of the resulting large multi-omics dataset is achieved via machine learning to detect selective parameters for rapid identification of hydrocarbon seepage.
+PROSPECTOMICS has thereby identified several hitherto unknown key features that can serve as robust indicators of underlying hydrocarbon reservoirs, such as biogeochemical and metabolic processes related to molecular subsystems by active taxa.
+Combining multi-omics with already existing sedimentary data provides a holistic understanding of seabed processes related to naturally-occurring petroleum seepage in marine sediments and its effects on benthic microbial ecosystems.

 Barents Sea sampling operations